danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ### 2.1 Discrimination measures

-Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
+Discrimination is the ability to differentiate between subjects who have the outcome by a certain time point and subjects who do not.
 Concordance can be assessed over several different time intervals:

 -   the entire range of the data.
 Two concordance measures are
     suggested:

-    -   Harrell’s C quantifies the degree of concordance as the proportion of such pairs where the patient with a longer survival time has better predicted survival;
+    -   Harrell’s C quantifies the degree of concordance as the proportion of evaluable pairs where the patient with a longer survival time has better predicted survival;

     -   Uno’s C uses a time dependent weighting that more fully adjusts for censoring;

 -   a 5 year window corresponding to our target assessment point.
-Uno’s time-dependent Area Under the Curve (AUC) is suggested.
+Uno’s cumulative/dynamic time-dependent Area Under the Curve (AUC) is suggested.
 Uno’s time-dependent AUC summarizes discrimination at specific fixed time points.
 At any time point of interest, *t*, a patient is classified as having an event if the patient experienced the event between baseline and *t* (5 years in our case study), and as a non-event if the patient remained event-free at *t*.
 The time-dependent AUC evaluates whether predicted probabilities were higher for cases than for non-cases.

-Clearly the last of these is most relevant.

-This is easy to compute using the concordance function in the survival package.
-There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weigh the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
+There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weight the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
 There is more detailed information in the concordance vignette found in the survival package.

-We also propose to calculate Uno’s time-dependent AUC at a specific time horizon *t*.
-More explanations and details are in the paper.

-The time horizon to calculate the time-dependent measures was set to 5 years.
-Values close to 1 indicate good discrimination ability, while values close to 0.5 indicated poor discrimination ability.
+For all three measures, values close to 1 indicate good discrimination ability, while values close to 0.5 indicated poor discrimination ability.
-We used the time horizon at 4.99 and not 5 years since non-cases are considered patients at risk after the time horizon and we administratively censored at 5 years to minimize the violation of PH assumption.

 <details>
 <summary>